 All residents benefit and contribute to the need to undertake these activities.
 Council provides a wide range of facilities throughout the District to enable Tasman District residents and visitors to enjoy access to the wide range of parks and reserves, cultural and social activities.
-Those facilities that are for the benefit of specific groups of residents, such as Council cottages, are funded through user charges, however, most activities are funded through general and targeted rates, and reserve financial contributions.
+Those facilities that are for the benefit of specific groups of residents, such as Council cottages, are funded through user charges, however, most activities are funded through general and targeted rates, and reserve financial contributions, and/or district or shared facilities rates.